 Assessment Design Standard 2: Assessment Designed for Reliability and Fairness

 The APA model sponsor designs and develops an assessment that will yield, in relation to the key aspects of the major domains of the CAPEs, enough collective evidence of each candidate’s performance to serve as a valid basis to judge the candidate’s general administrative competence for a Preliminary Administrative Services Credential.
 The model sponsor carefully monitors assessment development to ensure consistency with the stated purpose of the assessment.
 The Administrator Performance Assessment includes a comprehensive program to train, calibrate, and maintain assessor calibration over time.
-The model sponsor periodically evaluates the assessment to ensure equitable treatment of candidates.
-The assessment and its implementation contribute to local and statewide consistency in the assessment of administrator competence.
+The model sponsor periodically evaluates the assessment system to ensure equitable treatment of candidates.
+The assessment system and its implementation contribute to local and statewide consistency in the assessment of administrator competence.

 Required Elements for Assessment Design Standard 2: Assessment Designed for Reliability and Fairness